‘I set My bow in the cloud,

 God’s rainbow is an eternal reminder of His promise of grace and mercy to all of mankind, and God fulfilled this very promise when He gave us Jesus Christ, His one and only begotten Son.

 When we accept Jesus Christ as our Lord and Saviour, we are born again as children of God, and Heaven – where God Himself dwells – becomes our eternal home.
 It is only when we have a consciousness of eternity that we begin to realise our time here on earth is extremely brief.

 For all of eternity, we will see the rainbow before us, and we will see God’s glory:

 ‘Like the appearance of a rainbow in a cloud on a rainy day, so was the appearance of the brightness all around it.
-This was the appearance of the likeness of the glory of the LORD.’
-(Ezekiel 1:28, NKJV)
+This was the appearance of the likeness of the glory of the Lord.’
+(Ezek.
+1:28, NKJV)

-Oh what a wonderful day it will be, when we get to heaven!
+What a wonderful day it will be, when we get to Heaven.
 What a day of rejoicing it will be!